ataube/redux-talk/slides/redux-1.md

 ---

 ### Actions
-- Defines an operation to mutate state
+- Defines an intent to mutate state
 - Must have a `type` property
 - Can have `payload` data